-If you’ve heard of Nicaragua, chances are you’ll have heard of the Corn Islands.
+Where, you may ask?
+If you’ve heard of Nicaragua, chances are you’ve heard of the Corn Islands.

 Situated 50 miles off the coast, Nicaragua’s Corn Islands are two Caribbean islands that are rustic yet charming.

 Big Corn Island

 Just a short flight from Nicaragua's capital of Managua is Big Corn Island, the main entry point for both of the islands.

 Big Corn is more developed than the other island, Little Corn, and although it has a larger population, it still feels empty.
 Hopping in a taxi is the best way to get around.

-The island is well-suited for the less adventurous traveller with its comfortable accommodation although there are also hostels here starting from $12 a night for a bed in a 4-bed dormitory.
+The island is well-suited for the less adventurous traveler with its comfortable accommodation, although there are also hostels here starting from $12 a night for a bed in a 4-bed dormitory.

 Most people skip this island and head straight to Little Corn on a panga (boat) which usually connects with incoming flights, but if you have the time, it is worth staying a night just to get the best of both worlds.